National Basketball League (Australia): Road trips

 Similar to the Doomsday Double, the Sunshine Swing pits teams against an away double or even triple game schedule against opponents from the state of Queensland, in the same round.
 The most frequent combinations have featured the Brisbane Bullets/Gold Coast Rollers or Cairns Taipans/Townsville Crocodiles double.
 Other variants include Brisbane Bullets/Cairns Taipans (current version), Brisbane Bullets/Townsville Crocodiles and the Brisbane Bullets/Cairns Taipans/Townsville Crocodiles triple.

 NBLxNBA

 NBLxNBA is a series involving clubs from the NBL and the National Basketball Association (NBA) of Northern America.
 The series started in 2017 for each organisation's 2017–18 season, and each season includes between two and seven games.
-The games have previously always been held in the U.S. and Canada, and typically are held during September and early October.
+The games have always been held in the U.S. and Canada, and typically are held during September and early October.

+On 11 March 2025, the National Basketball Association and the Victoria State Government announced that the New Orleans Pelicans would play two exhibition games at Rod Laver Arena in Melbourne, Victoria against Melbourne United and the S.E.
+Melbourne Phoenix as part of the NBAxNBL: Melbourne Series.
+This will mark the first time an NBA team has played in Australia, and the first time that the S.E.
+Melbourne Phoenix have played against an NBA team.

 NBL All-Star Game

 The NBL All-Star Game is an event that was first contested in 1982 by East and West teams.
 It was revived in 1988 when North and South teams competed.
 This match was played annually until 1997.
 In 2003–04 season the concept was revived with an east–west match being held in Melbourne.
 The following season saw a change of format, with a local team (Aussie All-Stars) playing an imports team (World All-Stars).
 This was discontinued after the 2007–08 season.
 The concept was revived in 2012 with an All-Star game between North and South that was scheduled for December 2012.